nestauk/ojd_daps_skills/docs/index.md

 Note that this package was developed on MacOS and tested on Ubuntu.
 Changes have been made to be compatible on a Windows system but are not tested and cannot be guaranteed.

-When the package is first used it will automatically download a folder of neccessary data and models. (~1GB)
+When the package is first used it will automatically download a folder of neccessary data and models (~1GB).

 ## TL;DR: Using Nesta’s Skills Extractor library